-If you’ve watched the business K-drama “Start-Up,” you’ll have an idea of how this works.
+If you’ve watched the business K-drama “Start-Up,” you’ll have an idea of how this funding method works.
 Some of the biggest businesses today are or were once backed by venture capital.
 These include Google, Facebook, Xiaomi, Uber, Zoom, and Airbnb, among others.

 The capital is provided at different stages of the start-up, depending on the investors’ goals.
 Investors are usually curated and high-profile, meaning only qualified individuals will be involved with your project.